mitja/mitja.github.io/_posts/2024-10-16-ai-as-repository-of-human-knowledge.md

   alt: "What do we want a repository of human knowledge to be?
 A product or open source?"
 ---

-Yann LeCun has made an interesting statement in a talk he gave at a talk.
+Yann LeCun has made an interesting statement in a talk he gave recently.
 I didn't find the original source, but here is a snippet from Twitter:

 <video controls src="https://video.twimg.com/amplify_video/1846254874729582592/vid/avc1/720x720/cEG0uRC7I2v19Mcb.mp4?tag=16" type="video/mp4"></video>